 - students with top grades.

 I also talked with many representatives of these groups.
 Some of them were my coworkers.
 And you know what?
 Based on my experience, I can confidently say, that college degree is NOT a good predictor of employee success in the IT industry.
 No matter if you choose to go to university or not, I have good news.
 There are so many programming courses online, that you will surely find something for yourself!
 Recently, I have even created one!
-If you would like to go from absolute beginner to having 3 complex programming projects, which you’ll be able to code by yourself, then read more about my course here.
+If you would like to go from absolute beginner to having a complex programming project, which you’ll be able to code by yourself, then read more about my course here.

 Thank you for reading